jonovate/quizzy/Question_1_2/README.md

 ## Solution

-**Pandas would not still from pip on Windows, need to go via Anaconda and ran out of time :(***
+**Pandas would not install from pip on Windows, need to go via Anaconda and ran out of time :(***

 ### Postgres

 Only handled JSON version for time purposes (skipped normalized)
   - Half-normalized would need to *inner join* to their respective tables to get the value for display.

-Code isn't as good as I would have liked .. ran out of time
+Code isn't as ORM'y as I would have liked .. ran out of time

 ```
 python postgres_q2.py